Will my insurance cover testing and treatment for COVID-19?

 Will my health insurer waive my deductible since this has been declared an emergency?

 People who suspect they need testing should check with the Department of Health (doh.wa.gov) and contact their provider's office first.
-People who do not test positive for COVID-19 may still need to meet their deductibles and pay a copay.

 What if I have a high-deductible health plan with a health-savings account?